 Reportedly, she not only authorized it, but was thrilled with the outcome.
 Dr. Dre repaid the estate for this permission with a contribution to the Tupac Amaru Shakur Foundation, which is Tupac’s charity.

 Dr. Dre has already said he’d love to bring out other Read more...

 The New York Times recently featured a fascinating article called The Battle for a Comic-Book Empire That Archie Built.
 It detailed the ongoing legal battle over the two dueling CEO’s of Archie Comic Publications.

 On one side is Jonathan Goldwater, the son of John L. Goldwater who was one of three founders of the company and the visionary behind the Archie character, created in 1941.
 Goldwater became a co-CEO and controller of one-half interest in the company after his half-brother, Richard Goldwater, died in 2007.

 Nancy Silberkleit is the widow of the son of another founder, Louis Silberkleit.
 She was a schoolteacher who became co-CEO when her husband, Michael Silberkleit, died in 2008.
 By that time, a long-time employee and editor-in-chief, Victor Gorelick, was running the company as a temporary, stop-gap measure.

 Goldwater and Silberkleit tried to work together to manage the company, agreeing in 2009 to run Archie Comics by sharing CEO duties.
-Silberkleit was to oversee scholastic and theatrical ventures, placing Read more...
+Silberkleit was to oversee scholastic and theatrical ventures, placing Goldwater in charge of everything else.
+Read more...